nicholaswmin/dyno/README.md

 - [`performance.timerify`][timerify]
 - [`performance.measure`][measure]

-both of them are native extensions of the [User Timing APIs][perf-api].
+both being native functions, of the [Performance Measurement APIs][perf-api].

 The benchmarker automatically records their timings and attaches the tracked `Metric` histogram to its corresponding `task thread`.